AlAssafRaha/Customer-Churn-Prediction/README.md

 [Datasheet for Telco Customer Churn Dataset](docs/Datasheet_for_TelcoCustomerChurnDataset.md): This datasheet provides detailed information about the motivations, composition, collection process, and pre-processing steps involved with the Telco Customer Churn dataset.
 It is essential for understanding the scope, limitations, and appropriate uses of the data.

 ### Models
+The models used include Random Forest, Logistic Regression, and Neural Networks.
+Random Forest was chosen for its robustness against overfitting, Logistic Regression for its efficacy in binary outcomes, and Neural Networks for their ability to model complex relationships in high-dimensional data.

 #### Random Forest
 - **Description**: Utilizes ensemble learning technique for classification.
 Random Forest is robust against overfitting as it uses multiple decision trees to make predictions.